Things to remember before and when working on the Phillips Scholarship Application:

 Recommendations.
-Contact your high school guidance counselor or college professor/advisor, and a second individual, several weeks in advance of the May 1st deadline (or April 3rd if you are a high school student applying for an early response) to be sure they are willing to provide recommendations.
+Contact your high school guidance counselor or college professor/advisor, and a second individual, several weeks in advance of the May 1st deadline to be sure they are willing to provide recommendations.
 You will provide your recommenders’ email contact information in the application and they will be sent a link to your personal recommendation form by the Phillips Scholarship Fund .

 - Consider getting a third recommendation.
 Often times recommenders are unable to complete a recommendation for you.
 For this reason you should consider adding a third recommender to your application.
 Until your application is submitted you may add additional recommenders to the General Recommendation area of the application.

 - What if a recommender does not receive an email notification to complete a recommendation?
 Please have them check their spam/junk mail folders.
 If you have not yet submitted a complete application, be sure that you have entered the correct email address for your recommender(s).
 If the email address is incorrect, enter the correct email address, click on “Yes, Send Reminder” and click “Save & Next.”
 Then check in with your recommender to be sure that they received the email.
 If you need to change an entire entry for a recommender or if you have submitted your application, please call our office (978-744-2111) or email us at email@example.com to help troubleshoot the issue.